Logo

 • Sexual offers by an employer

 If you have experienced an uncomfortable approach of a sexual nature from someone you know, even if they are the same sex as you, it is important that you seek legal counsel to learn how to make things right.
-You do not have to suffer from inappropriate advances because you feel pressured to stay silent, and you should not be concerned about jeopardizing your career.
-We have the legal insight it takes to navigate the complex court system and fight for justice on your behalf.
-Contact The Benton Law Firm at (817) 935-8000 to have a professional review your case at no cost to you.
+You do not have to suffer from inappropriate advances because you feel pressured to stay silent.
+You should not be concerned about jeopardizing your career.
+We have the legal insight to navigate the complex court system and fight for justice on your behalf.
+Contact The Benton Law Firm at (817) 935-8000 to have a professional review your case at no cost.

 Frequently Asked Questions